agrawalan310/stock_watch_agent/README.md

 ## Features

+- 🌐 **Web UI (Streamlit)**: Beautiful, interactive web interface for all operations
 - 📝 Accept free-form text notes about stock actions and monitoring rules
 - 🤖 Use LLM to extract structured data (symbol, action type, prices, conditions)
 - 💾 Store notes in SQLite database with timestamps
 - 📊 Fetch real-time stock prices using yfinance
 - 🔔 Evaluate price-based and time-based conditions
-- 🚨 Display bold/highlighted console alerts when conditions are met
+- 🚨 Display alerts when conditions are met
-- ⚡ Simple CLI interface for adding notes and checking conditions
+- ⚡ CLI interface also available for command-line usage

 ## Installation